 - Bleeding is also a late sign and is often present in advanced melanoma.

 Nodular melanomaNodular melanoma tends to lack the typical ABCDE melanoma warning signs and therefore may be diagnosed late with a much worse prognosis.
-A nodular melanoma most often presents on the legs and trunk.
+Nodular melanomas tend to occur on the heads and necks of elderly sun-damaged men.
 A nodular melanoma is usually uniform in colour with early ulceration and bleeding.

 Multiple cutaneous melanomas

-- About 3-5% of melanoma patients present with a second primary melanoma.
+- A minority of patients with melanoma have a second primary melanoma.

-- Subsequent melanomas may appear at the same time or up to decades after the first primary melanoma, emphasising the need for thorough complete skin examination and continued careful self-examination and follow-up.
+- Subsequent melanomas may appear at the same time or up to decades after the first primary melanoma.

 - The incidence of a second primary invasive melanoma has been shown to be increased in men and for initial melanoma thickness greater than 2 mm.